signalfx/splunk-otel-collector/deployments/fargate/README.md

 configuration file `/etc/otel/collector/fargate_config.yaml`.
 The Collector image Dockerfile is available [here](../../cmd/otelcol/Dockerfile) and the contents of the default configuration file can be seen [here](../../cmd/otelcol/config/collector/fargate_config.yaml).
-Note that receivers `hostmetrics` and `smartagent/ecs-metadata` are specified by default.
+Note that the receiver `smartagent/ecs-metadata` is enabled by default.

 In summary, the default Collector container definition does the following:
 - Specifies the Collector image.